feesow/documentation/content/applications/websites/forum.rst

 - :guilabel:`Tags`: add :ref:`tags <forum/tags>` to help filter questions and answers related to the same topic.

 Click :guilabel:`Post Your Question`.
-A new window pops up inviting you to share your question on social networks.
+A new window pops up, inviting you to share your question on social networks.

 Managing posts